maharanasarkar/whatsapp-connector-rasa/README.md

-# Rasa Custom Connector - WhatsApp
+# Rasa Custom Channel Connector - WhatsApp

 This repository contains a custom channel connector for Rasa which is going to connect a rasa chatbot to whatsapp.